by Sherri Kimmel

 “When I was diagnosed with leukemia in 1991, I was told because I was Jewish the likelihood of finding a match [for a bone-marrow transplant] was pretty much slim to none,” he recalls.

-If a person suffering from leukemia, lymphoma or other blood disorders can’t find a match within his or her family, the next step is finding a stranger with a similar genetic profile.
+If a person suffering from leukemia, lymphoma or other blood disorders can’t find a match within a family member, the next step is finding a stranger with a similar genetic profile.
 Feinberg, whose ancestors were Ashkenazi (East European) Jews, had limited opportunities, since the Holocaust had wiped out millions of potential matches.
 With the small number of Jewish donors in the registry at the time, he had a less than 5 percent chance of finding a match.

 For four years, his friends organized blood drives, to no avail.
 Feinberg, a Dickinson political-science major who’d been law-school bound before his diagnosis, was gravely ill and giving up hope.
 He was persuaded to hold one more drive—and the very last donor proved to be his match.